NCHS-CS/namans_fork/advanced-topics/final-project/rubrics.md

 ## <a name='Updates'></a>Updates (10 Pts)

 Your updates will be graded out of 10 points.
-You must submit your updated Design Document to match your finished project
+You must submit your updated Design Document to match your finished project.

 This update should include updates to your design diagrams and any changes on the algorithms that you actually ended up implementing.

-### New Sections

-Add the following sections to your design document.

-1. `Updated Design` - Minimum required to update your actual completed class diagram - you may also update other diagrams, but it is not required.
-2. `Final Features` - Create a table of your expected "core features" and a second column of your actual features implemented.
-3. `Lessons Learned` - Move your original "Learning Targets and Goals" to a new table and add a second column that is a summary of `Actual lessons learned`.
-Summarize your lessons learned throughout the project here.
+See the [Final Updates](doc_updates) page for more information.

 ## <a name='Functionality50'></a>Functionality (40 Pts)